google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS2E06-how-the-web-can-compete-with-native.md

 {# wf_podcast_subtitle: Matt talks about PWA's competing with native #}
 {# wf_featured_image: /web/shows/designer-vs-developer/podcast/images/dvd-s02-e06-cover-large.jpg #}

-# How The Web Can Compete With Native {: .page-title }
+# Matt Gaunt On How The Web Can Compete With Native {: .page-title }

 Welcome to Designer Vs. Developer, a show that tries to solve the challenges faced in the industry by opening a conversation between